wyattmccurdy12/ArTaxOr-Detection/README.md

 This notebook https://colab.research.google.com/drive/16LG0HZh6LZZIGjM6Mu75M0YJhOOmXx-C?usp=sharing has an updated version of the methods needed to get the environment set up.
 Unfortunately, I couldn't get the training loop to run on my system or the lab servers.
 Google colab seems to be able to supply the correct torch and cuda environment for this combination of dependencies.

+Additionally, there is one issue with this dependency combination that must be fixed using this workaround: https://github.com/HarborYuan/mmcv_16/commit/ad1a72fe0cbeead2716706ff618dfa0269d2cf4c#diff-81dbb11b498245309d65fe18b43ae273051bde5db6001c09de61086023d5b5b7R8

+Hopefully, this will allow a user to run the notebook.
+Note, that it is rather cumbersome to run and takes time and compute units.